|

 walking distance of each other.
 There you also have lots of restaurants to choose from—plus all of the

-Symphony Orchestra.
-Boston is about a 20 minute drive from us.
+short 20 minute drive from us.

-| Nearby Hotels |
+Nearby Hotels |

-| Doubletree Guest Suites |
+Doubletree Guest Suites |

 550 Winter Street, Waltham |